intel/qpl/doc/source/documentation/introduction_docs/introduction.rst

    devices will be selected only from this node.

 Load balancer of the library does not cross a detected or specified NUMA boundary.
-Balancing workloads between different nodes is the responsibility of a user.
+Users are responsible for balancing workloads between different nodes.

 .. _library_limitations_reference_link: